Cybersecurity Engineer & Technical Specialist · Author · Human

 I didn't start in cybersecurity.
 I started in a call center.

-Over twenty-three years I worked my way through nearly every layer of IT — helpdesk, systems administration, network operations, security engineering.
+Over twenty-three years I worked my way through nearly every layer of IT: helpdesk, systems administration, network operations and cybersecurity.
 I've managed complex infrastructure and complex people.
 I've worked in the video game industry and the financial sector.
 I've held the title of individual contributor and I've led teams of security engineers.
 The IT world hasn't stopped moving, and neither have I.

 I never went to college.
 I don't have a degree on the wall.
-What I have is two decades of real-world experience cutting through problems that textbooks don't cover — and a track record of building things that actually work.
+What I have is two decades of real-world experience cutting through problems that textbooks don't cover, plus a track record of building things that work.

 My specialty is vulnerability management.
-Not the checkbox kind — the kind where you inherit a broken program, rebuild it from the ground up, get stakeholder buy-in across the organization, and actually reduce risk.
-I've done it at scale using Qualys VMDR, and I know the difference between a dashboard that looks good and a program that performs.
+Not the checkbox kind.
+I'm talking about inheriting a broken program, rebuilding it from the ground up, and securing the cross-functional buy-in required to turn a massive backlog into actual remediation.
+I’ve designed and optimized these workflows at scale using Qualys VMDR.
+I know the difference between a dashboard that merely tracks exposure and a program that actively drives risk down to zero.

-But beyond the technical work, I lead by a philosophy I arrived at the hard way — managing a team of security engineers at defi Solutions taught me something that no certification ever could:
+But beyond the technical work, I lead by a philosophy I arrived at the hard way.
+Something no certification ever could teach:

 Most organizations get this backwards.
-They buy the tool, then wonder why adoption fails and risk doesn't actually go down.
-I invest in the people around me first — their growth, their clarity, their buy-in.
-Then we build the process that serves them.
-Then we evaluate what tools actually fit.
+They invest heavily in vendor solutions and complex tooling, then wonder why the risk to the business never actually decreases and adoption stalls.
+A shiny dashboard cannot patch a cultural vulnerability.
+I invest in the people around me first: their growth, their clarity, their buy-in.
+Then we build the operational process that serves them.
+Then we evaluate what technology fits.
 In that order, every time.

 I believe in paying it forward.
 In leaving every organization better than I found it.
-In the idea that a security program is only as strong as the people running it — and people perform best when someone has genuinely invested in them first.
+In the idea that a security program is only as strong as the people running it, and that people perform best when someone has invested in them first.

 Career Journey